|

 users.
 The manual is supplied in PDF form on the installation disk supplied with

 vrEXODUS.
 The manual also contains a tutorial to get you started using vrEXODUS.
-If

-support, send us an email (exodus@gre.ac.uk).
+Software Support Contract with FSEG, send us an email

 A: This is because the current version of vrEXODUS does not have the ability to